Despite fall, former President Carter helps build home

 NASHVILLE, Tenn.
 (AP) — With a bandage above his left eye and a large, red welt below it, former President Jimmy Carter was greeted by a cheering crowd Monday morning as he prepared to help build a home with Habitat for Humanity in Nashville.

-Carter, 95, fell at home on Sunday, requiring 14 stiches, but he did not let his injuries keep him from participating in his 36th building project with the nonprofit Christian housing organization.
+Carter fell at home on Sunday, requiring 14 stiches, but he did not let his injuries keep him from participating in his 36th building project with the nonprofit Christian housing organization.
+He turned 95 last Tuesday, becoming the first U.S. president to reach that milestone.

 Before construction began, Carter led a morning devotion for a group of several hundred volunteers.